AliRje82/Theory-UTM/README.md

 This class contains a Hashtabe to hash input tapes to 1's , and also has a rules String that contains 0 and 1's

 ### Constructor
-nothing fancy you can just read it.
+Nothing fancy you can just read it.

 ### convert